shanniz/shan/README.md

-This is Zeeshan A Nizamani
+This is Zeeshan A. Nizamani

 Introducing my personal web page.